Glioblastoma

 Glioblastoma (GBM) is the most aggressive primary brain tumor with median survival of 15 months despite maximal therapy including surgical resection, radiation, and temozolomide chemotherapy. ctDNA detection in GBM presents a unique challenge: the blood-brain barrier (BBB) significantly restricts tumor DNA shedding into peripheral circulation, resulting in markedly lower plasma detection rates compared to other solid tumors.

-Cerebrospinal fluid (CSF) ctDNA offers superior sensitivity due to direct contact with the central nervous system, achieving detection rates of 83.8-100% compared to plasma detection of 37.5-93.8%.
-The 41-fold higher variant allele frequency in CSF (23.96%) versus plasma (0.58%) reflects the BBB's profound impact on peripheral blood-based monitoring.
+Cerebrospinal fluid (CSF) ctDNA offers superior sensitivity due to direct contact with the central nervous system.
+CSF detection rates range from 49-100% depending on study design and tumor grade, compared to plasma detection of 37.5-88% with targeted approaches.
+Variant allele frequencies are substantially higher in CSF than in plasma, reflecting the BBB's profound impact on peripheral blood-based monitoring.

 Key Clinical Challenges in GBM ctDNA Testing